 Today, there is a sense of communal construction of knowledge.
 Students are not restricted to the walls of the classroom, nor to me as central figure of information dissemination.
 Everyone is encouraged to contribute, share and be part of the dialectics.
 In that sense, there has been a transfer of responsibility and authorship to them.

-Nil Santana, instructor of art and design, is among the multitude of professors who take ACU-s reputation as a technologically innovative institution seriously.
+Nil Santana, assistant professor of Art and Design, is among the multitude of professors who take ACU-s reputation as a technologically innovative institution seriously.

 Technology as a tool

 "Although technology plays an important role in what I teach, I still place emphasis in the creative process.
 I try to show to my students that any technology is just a tool, and it should not be the end," he said.
 "Well, sometimes technology could become the concept and be the object of a project.
 However, a tool without a person with a creative mind to use it is just a thing."